tetra-framework/tetra/docs/components.md

 ### Generic template hints

-Components must have a single top level HTML root node.
+Components must have a single top level HTML root node (you may optionally place an HTML comment in front of it.)

 HTML attributes passed to the component `@` tag are available as `attrs` in the context, this can be unpacked with the [attribute `...` tag](attribute-tag.md).